Sultana-akther20/project-quiz/README.md

 ### Test Plan
 1. on the main page, should be a username and submit button to go to the quiz page.
-2. username should be requir and after submit a message should indicate by using your username.
+2. username should be requir and after clicking the submit button a message should indicate by using your username.
 3. on the main page there should be a instruction button for informatio of the quiz and button should be on click.
 4. in the quiz page there should be the link for to go back to the home page.
 5. questions should be randomise.
-6. after clicking the first questions answer next button will appear, otherwise next button should be hidden.
+6. after clicking the first question answer, next button will appear, otherwise next button should be hidden.
 7. after finishing all the questions a message will appear to tell you your score and restart the quiz button will display.